opensrp/fhircore/MEASURE.md

 }
 ```

-Some notable fields coming/cacluated from Measure
+Details of some notable fields in above MeasureReport (calculated from Measure) are

 **contained**: The Measure [property](http://hl7.org/fhir/R4/measure-definitions.html#Measure.supplementalData) `supplementalData` is calculated for each measure `subject` and output as an [Observation](http://hl7.org/fhir/R4/observation.html) having extension http://hl7.org/fhir/StructureDefinition/cqf-measureInfo with inner extension defining the variable requested i.e. `group` in case above.
 The code.coding.code has the value of given variable `Group/1818d503-7226-45cb-9ac7-8c8609dd37c0/_history/3` in example above